cloudify-cosmo/getcloudify.org/source/guide/3.2/quickstart-real-cloud.md

 {% tabcontent AWS EC2 %}

+[EC2 Compute Classic](http://aws.amazon.com/ec2/) is a public cloud.
+To use AWS you need to [Setup an account on AWS](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).

 This blueprint defines quite a few input parameters we need to fill out.

 Let's make a copy of the inputs template already provided and edit it: